 - Question 21: you should provide details of any arrears you have with court payments or fines;

 - Question 22: state if you have any loan or credit card debt (with the name of the company, balance owing and any instalments that you have paid).
 Remember to add up the total number of instalments at the bottom;

 - Question 23: you should provide details of any arrears you have with any loan/credit card repayments;

 - Question 24: here you can state what your regular expenses are.
-It may be useful to go through your bank statements over the last few months to provide a more accurate picture;
+It may be useful to go through your bank statements and receipts over the last few months to provide a more accurate picture;

 - Question 26: here you should state if you will have somewhere else to live if an order for possession (repossession) were made.
-If you and your family were to have a place to go, you should state when you would be able to move in;
+If you and your family have a place to go, you should state when you would be able to move in;

 - Question 27: in this final section, you can explain of any events or circumstance which have led to your being in arrears with your mortgage (such as divorce/separation, losing your job, bereavement, illness, bankruptcy).
 You can also state how you would suffer exceptional suffering if, in the worse case scenario, you were ordered to leave the property immediately.

 Sign and date the Statement of Truth alongside your full name.

 Where used, also state the name and position held of the solicitor that will be representing you.

 Do not panic – this situation is more common than you think and, providing you are upfront and honest, there’s a good chance you’ll keep your home.